Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Distributed Optimization Framework

 \subsection{ALADIN with Second-Order Correction}

+\changes{The \acrfull{aladinstd}, tailored for generic distributed nonconvex optimization problems~\cite{Boris2016}, stands out by integrating \acrfull{admm} with the \acrfull{sqp} framework.
+This integration enables it to achieve locally quadratic convergence rates in a distributed setting without limitations on network topology, marking a significant advancement over other distributed approaches.
+However, inaccuracies in the linearization of active constraints, a common issue in \acrshort{sqp}-type methods, can result in poor initial guesses for subsequent iterations.
+Such inaccuracies can lead to suboptimal initial estimates for the subsequent iterations, posing a significant challenge in the preliminary iterations of augmented-Lagrangian-type algorithms. }

+\changes{To mitigate the issue, we proposed a novel variant of \acrshort{aladinstd} incorporates the second-order correction method to compensate for the linearization error~\cite{fletcher1982second}~\cite[Ch.~18.3]{nocedal2006numerical}.
+The correction step is selectively applied, not in every iteration but specifically when a trial step is significantly impacted by linearization errors.
+For effective decision-making, we utilize an $L_1$ penalty function $\Phi(x)$ as a merit function to assess the quality of a given trial step $x$}

-\acrshort{aladin} originally proposed in~\cite{Boris2016} was developed for dealing with generic distributed nonconvex optimization problems.
-Similar to the existing state-of-art \acrshort{admm}, \acrshort{aladin} is also an alternating direction-based approach.
-Nevertheless, the main difference between \acrshort{aladin} and \acrshort{admm} lies in the coordinator. \acrshort{admm} updates dual variables based on first-order information in the coordinator.
-Additionally, \acrshort{aladin} acquires both the first-order and the second-order information of local \acrfull{nlp} and solves an approximated \acrshort{qp} problem to update the primal and dual together, and achieves locally quadratic convergence.
-However, the local convergence of the \acrshort{aladinstd} is sensitive to the linearization of constraints if the initial guess is not close enough to local minimizers or the problem size becomes large.
-In order to mitigate this issue, we introduce the second-order correction into \acrshort{aladin} framework for compensation of the error that occurred by linearization.
-Algorithm \ref{alg::aladin} outlines the \acrshort{aladincor} for solving~\eqref{eq::formulation}.
-In step~\ref{alg::aladin::s1}, the original decoupled subproblems are convexified to the decoupled \acrshort{nlp}~\eqref{alg::aladin::nlp} by introducing the augmented Lagrangian method, where $\rho$ is the penalty parameter and $\Sigma_\ell\in\mathbb{R}^{x_\ell \times x_\ell}$ is the scaling matrix for the proximal term. \changes{A practical strategy to update $\rho$ for distributed AC \acrshort{opf} can be found in~\cite{Engelmann2019}}.
+\changes{where $\psi (h) = \sum_i\max\{0, [h]_i\}$ measures the overall constraint violation.
+The positive penalty parameters $\zeta,\;\xi$ are assumed to be sufficiently large such that $\Phi$ is an exact penalty function for the problem~\eqref{eq::formulation}.
+The correction step is then executed if the merit function $\Phi(x)$ increases coupled with considerable constraint violations $\psi (h(x))$.} \begin{definition}[\cite{nocedal2006numerical}] A penalty function is \textit{exact} if a single minimization with respect to $x$ can yield the exact solution of the original constrained optimization problem \end{definition} The adapted variant, socalled \acrfull{aladincor}, is presented in Algorithm \ref{alg::aladin} for solving~\eqref{eq::formulation}.
+In step~\ref{alg::aladin::s1}, the original decoupled subproblems are reguarized to the decoupled \acrshort{nlp}~\eqref{alg::aladin::nlp} by introducing the augmented Lagrangian method, where $\rho$ is the penalty parameter and $\Sigma_\ell\in\mathbb{R}^{x_\ell \times x_\ell}$ is the scaling matrix for the proximal term.
+A practical strategy to update $\rho$ for distributed AC \acrshort{opf} can be found in~\cite{Engelmann2019}.